johnsilvell/gcloud-owner/README.md

-# gcloud-owner (v1.0.0)
+# gcloud-owner (v1.1.0)

 Automate the process of managing GCP.
-This is the first official version (version 1.0.0)!
+In this version (v1.1.0) you can store the owners of GCP-projects in dedicated files!

 ## How to use